fraga/Synapse/README.md

 Objective
 ========

-This game is a framework in order to learn more about multi threading
+This game engine is a framework in order to learn more about multi threading and game engine